The Long March 长征 cháng zhēng 1934-35

 Rarely does one historical event have such an impact.
-The Long March of 1935 can be compared with Winston Churchill on Dunkirk and Jack Kennedy on the Cuban Missile Crisis.
+The Long March of 1935 can be compared with the Dunkirk evacuation ➚ and the Cuban Missile Crisis ➚.
 The after effects reverberated on for 50 years and shaped China's position in the world.
 Although historians can agree on its importance, there the unanimity ends, the facts of the Long March continue to be hotly debated.

 By dogged determination and sheer good luck the Communists escaped their doom, surrounded and outnumbered at the Jiangxi Soviet to arrive at Shaanxi as war-hardened leaders to drive forward Communist Party policy for fifty years.
-The veterans of the Long March held the reins of power for the rest of their lifetimes and gave an outward show of solidarity and unity that gave China much needed stability and a springboard for rapid economic development.
-Shared hardship forged bonds of unbreakable loyalty and understanding.
-Just as importantly Mao Zedong emerged from the Long March as a wily and effective leader who went on to lead the party and then the country for 35 years without any serious opposition.
+The veterans of the Long March held the reins of power for the rest of their lifetimes.
+They gave an outward show of solidarity and unity which bestowed China with much needed stability and a springboard for rapid economic development.
+Shared hardship forged bonds of loyalty and understanding.
+Just as importantly Mao Zedong emerged from the Long March as a wily and effective leader who went on to lead the party and then the country for 35 years without much opposition.

 Although unintentional, it did turn out to be a very Long March, covering the distance of New York to San Francisco – and back 6,000 miles [9,656 kms] in just one year.
-The events of the Long March became such a potent symbol of Communist Chinese determination that no-one was permitted to question the achievement.
+The events of the Long March became such a potent symbol of Communist Chinese determination that no-one was permitted to question its achievements.
 The spirit of the Long March was for many years used to urge people to greater effort, to honor their sacrifice.
-Any suggestion that the Long Marchers fell short of heroism was regarded as unpatriotic.
-This has made it hard to uncover the true facts.
+Any suggestion that the Long Marchers fell short of heroism was regarded as deeply unpatriotic; making it hard to uncover the true facts.
 At times some of the marchers did not live up to the high ideals, and some events were over-dramatized for propaganda purposes.
 However even if the achievements Long March were not as impressive as has been claimed the symbolic power has been just as important.

 Chiang was seeking to bring China under his control, he either attacked or negotiated with the many local warlords who ruled much of China during this period.
 The small pockets of Communists were an unwelcome irritation jeopardizing a united Republic under his leadership.
 Here is an example of the propaganda used against them:

-In the 1930s the Communists had been driven out of the cities following poorly thought out campaigns to capture and/or convert the cities to Communism based on Moscow's strategy for revolution.
-The Communists held out in a few rural areas (Jiangxi and Eyuwan, Hunan) where they menaced the region with guerrilla raids.
-The Jiangxi Soviet founded in October 1927 was the most successful and it was here under Zhou Enlai's leadership that they came under a series of determined attacks by GMD.
-At one time Mao Zedong was captured and released after a ransom was paid.
-The Communists took the pragmatic choice of an alliance with local bandits who knew the area well.
+In the 1930s the Communists had been driven out of the cities following poorly thought out campaigns to capture and convert the cities to Communism based on Moscow's strategy for revolution.
+The Communists held out in a few rural areas (Jiangxi and Eyuwan ➚, Hunan) where they menaced the region with guerrilla raids.
+The Jiangxi Soviet founded in October 1927 was the most successful and it was here under Zhou Enlai's leadership that they came under a series of determined attacks by the GMD.
+At one time Mao Zedong (in disguise) was captured and released after a ransom was paid.
+The Communists took the pragmatic choice of alliances with local bandits who knew the area well.
 Zhu De became established as the effective and well respected military commander.
-Successful guerrilla tactics were developed made famous by the mantra: “The enemy advances, we retreat; the enemy camps, we harass; the enemy tires, we attack; the enemy retreats, we attack.”.
+The partnership of Zhu De and Mao Zedong was complimentary, Zhu headed the military operations while Mao planned and developed strategy, the bond was so close that the leadership was referred to as ‘Zhu-Mao’.
+Successful guerrilla tactics were developed and made famous by the mantra: “The enemy advances, we retreat; the enemy camps, we harass; the enemy tires, we attack; the enemy retreats, we attack.”.
 This was allied with the Three Rules of Discipline: “Obey orders; Don’t take from workers or peasants; Hand in everything taken from landlords and gentry”.
 [Note: a Soviet is a general term for an area under revolutionary, communist control and has no ‘Russian’ connotation.]

 Their inspiration came from previous ‘peasant’ led campaigns in Chinese history.
-Zhe De as a boy, heard of the efforts of the Taiping rebels to bring reform and learned from their military strategy 共产党 gòng chǎn dǎng.
-In the 1920s the ‘poor peasants’ represented 80% of rural population had been crushed by high taxation from landlords and the Jiangxi soviet had tapped into a groundswell of grassroots anger at such exploitation.
+Zhe De as a boy, heard of the efforts of the Taiping rebels to bring reform and learned about their military strategy 共产党 gòng chǎn dǎng.
+In the 1920s the ‘poor peasants’ represented 80% of rural population had been crushed by ruinous rent and interest rates from landlords and the Jiangxi soviet had tapped into a groundswell of grassroots anger at such exploitation.

 Their enemies the Nationalists or GMD were also republicans, and many Communists had served under them, including Zhu De and Zhou Enlai.
 However their vision was focused on industrial development in the cities not bringing relief to the majority who toiled in the fields.
 Chiang Kaishek had emerged from Sun Yatsen's shadow as the strongman who would, by force, unite and modernize China.

 The GMD strategy was to encircle and then close in on their opponents.
 After repulsing four major campaigns, the fifth launched in September 1933 under German and Russian guidance built block-houses that could withstand guerrilla attack and offer safe fallback positions from counter-attack.
-About 900,000 GMD soldiers hemmed in about 100,000 Communists soldiers.
-The Communists decided that their position was untenable and they must break-out or die.
+About 900,000 GMD soldiers hemmed in about 100,000 Communists.
+The Communists decided that their position was untenable and they must break-out or be killed.

 The Communists had no idea that the March to the West would become an epic Long March.
 Their options were always dictated by limited opportunities whenever they arose.
 The Western portion of the GMD's encirclement was judged weakest and so on 16th October 1934 they broke out towards Guizhou with the aim of turning north to join a Soviet in North-west Hunan.
 6,000 troops were left behind at Jiangxi to disguise the break-out, it took a vital few weeks before the GMD worked out that most had left.
 The remnant fought a desperate rearguard effort.
 Mao Zedong's own brother Mao Zetan was one who stayed behind and was captured and executed on April 25th 1935.

 The March was immensely grueling, often covering 17 miles [27 kms] each day on foot, day after day through mountainous terrain and severe weather.
 Many marches were at night to avoid enemy detection and aerial bombing.
 On average they took one day's rest for every 114 miles [183 kms] covered.
 Some of the leaders traveled on horseback except for the steepest terrain.
 Some of the sick, including Mao who suffered from malaria, was carried by stretcher at least part of the way.
 The very sick were left behind in the care of the villagers.
 Only one fully Western trained doctor accompanied them.
 Most of the wives and children were left behind but some of the wives of the leaders were the exception including Mao's He Zizhen ➚ and Zhu De's Kang Keqing ➚.
 Some boy soldiers as young as 11 took part.
-It is estimated 53% were aged 16-23; 44% 24-40; and only 4% more than 40 years old.
-Only about a quarter were actually members of the Communist Party.
+It is estimated 53% were aged 16-23; 44% 24-40; and only 4% over 40 years old.
+Only about a quarter were actually members of the Communist party.
 Discipline was strict, soldiers were sometimes executed for disobeying orders.
 Soldiers could not steal from the locals, who they relied on for their welfare and defense.
 Many non-combatants traveled with the soldiers; they needed to take everything with them so the entourage included tailors; cobblers; printers; doctors; gunsmiths etc..
-Initially they carried heavy equipment including printing presses, but these were soon abandoned as impractical to carry over the mountains.
+They carried substantial amounts of gold and silver to pay for supplies along the way.
+Initially they carried heavy equipment including printing presses, but these were soon abandoned as they were impractical to carry over the mountains.
 The non-military and the leaders usually traveled in the central portion protected on all sides by military units.